Azeko2xo/woodem/doc/sphinx/user.rst

  hi_rho_v       =    20
  hi_rh0_lo_v    =     5

-Each line give one combination of these 2 parameters and assigns (which is optional) a *description* of this simulation.
+Each line give one combination of these 2 parameters and assigns (which is optional) a *title* of this simulation.

 In the simulation file, we read parameters from table, at the beginning of the script; each parameter has default value, which is used if not specified in the parameters file: